Yashaswini0110/PDD/README.md

 ### Frontend Setup

-The frontend consists of static HTML, CSS, and JavaScript files located in `PDD/static/`.
+The frontend consists of static HTML, CSS, and JavaScript files located in `static/`.
 These are served directly by the FastAPI backend.
 No separate build step is required for basic local development.

-To access the frontend, once the backend is running, navigate your browser to `http://localhost:5055/static/index.html`.
+To access the frontend, once the backend is running, navigate your browser to `http://localhost:5055/static/index.html` or simply `http://localhost:5055/` (which serves the index page).

 ## Deployment (Cloud Run + Jenkins)

 This project is designed for deployment on Google Cloud Run with a Jenkins-driven CI/CD pipeline.

-1.  **Docker Image Build:** A Docker image is built from the `PDD/Dockerfile` within this repository.
+1.  **Docker Image Build:** A Docker image is built from the `Dockerfile` at the repository root.
 2.  **Image Push:** The built Docker image is pushed to Google Cloud Artifact Registry.
 3.  **Cloud Run Deployment:** A Google Cloud Run service (e.g., `clauseclear-backend`) is deployed using the image from Artifact Registry.
 4.  **Jenkins Pipeline:** The Jenkins pipeline is triggered on code pushes to the repository, automating the steps: `checkout` → `docker build` → `push to Artifact Registry` → `deploy to Cloud Run`.